p2pu/reports/_reports/7-PWYM/index.markdown

 thumbnail-contrib: Photo by garysan97, CC BY SA 2.0
 featured-image: bgheader-pwym.jpg
-featured-image-contrib: Feedback by giulia.forsythe, on Flickr description:'Play With Your Music is about learning music while playing with music.
+featured-image-contrib: Feedback by giulia.forsythe, on Flickr
+description: "Play With Your Music is about learning music while playing with music.
 It’s a hands-on introduction to the creative processes of audio engineers and producers.
-The first six-week course provided an introduction to critical listening, strategies for learning from recordings, musical uses of audio effects, mixing and remixing.
-In November 2013, over 5, 000 participants signed up to participate.
-They worked together in small “Learning Ensembles” of 30-40 people to make their own mixes and remixes, and shared their sounds along the way'
+The first six-week course provided an introduction to critical listening, strategies for learning from recordings, musical uses of audio effects, mixing and remixing."
 ---
 * This needs to pe right after the end of front matter of the template, since it is rendering the navigation.